mozilla-services/merino/docs/dev/logging-and-metrics.md

   using a deprecated function.
 These are not reported to Sentry.

 - `INFO` - This is the default level of the production service.
-Use for logging that something happened that isn't a problem. and we care about in production.
+Use for logging that something happened that isn't a problem and we care about in production.
   This is the level that Merino uses for it's one-per-request logs and sync status messages.
 Be careful adding new per-request logs at this level, as they can be expensive.